SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 - The application firmware is configured with the same network settings as the Border Router, with automatic connection.

-- **Node Initial Connection** – After the application firmware is installed, the devices connect automatically to the Wi-SUN network, selecting the best parent, using several hops if needed.
+- **Node Initial Connection** – After the application firmware is installed, the devices connect automatically to the Wi-SUN network, selecting the best parent, using several hops if needed, as in any Wi-SUN network.

 - **Initial Connection Message** - Once connected, each node sends an initial UDP connection message to the Border Router's IPv6 address on port 1237.